Wondering if your poop is considered “normal”? Most of us have asked ourselves this question at some point.

 1. High levels of stress

-Ongoing stress makes it difficult for many people to relax their body and go to the bathroom properly.
+Chronic stress makes it difficult for many people to relax their body and go to the bathroom properly.
 Your brain and our gut actually have a very close relationship; they communicate how you are feeling back and forth to each other, working to increase and decrease “stress hormones” depending on your moods, which play a big part in healthy digestion.

 Stress can sometimes be a huge digestive obstacle to overcome, so much so that you may already eat a healthy diet and drink plenty of water, but without also addressing high stress levels, you still can’t experience some digestive relief.
 While you may not be able to control things like a busy schedule, you can prioritize reducing your stress by making sure you get good sleep each night and by regularly exercising, both of which help to bring down stress hormones levels.